 We conducted two distinct tests for this metric: The first with a water chlorinated to exceptionally high levels — on the order of 1300-1400 ppm — and the second with the water chlorinated to more moderate levels — on the order of 20-50 ppm.
 We used our Total Dissolved Solids (TDS) meter to determine these value, which is the reason for the range, rather than an exact value, as we found it would vary slightly with each reading we took.

 For the test with the high concentration of chlorine, the ZeroWater removed practically all of the chlorine, with only trace amounts remaining.
 The test strips failed to register anything and the TDS meter only showed about 5 ppm.
 The ZeroWater completely removed all of the chlorine in the moderate concentration test, with neither the TDS meter nor the test strips reading anything above 0 ppm.

-For our final impurity removal metric, also worth 25% of the total score, we looked at how capable each filter is at removing minerals from the water.
+For our final impurity removal metric, also worth 25% of the total score, we looked at how capable each filter is at removing salts from the water.
 To score this, we dissolved copious amounts of table salt in the supply water, then ran the saltwater through each filter.
 The ZeroWater again did an exceptional job, earning the top score of 10 out of 10.

 The water supply for this test measured in at around 445 ppm on our TDS meter.
 The ZeroWater removed all of the chlorine from the water, with the TDS meter reading a concentration of zero parts per million.

 After our trio of filtration metrics, we moved on to evaluating and judging how tasty the water produced by each filter is, accounting for 15% of the overall score.
 We split the scoring process for this metric into two separate components, running both contaminated and pure water through each filter and noting how the filtered water tasted.
 The ZeroWater continued its dominance, earning a 9 out of 10 for its excellent performance.